 At this point in the scene, we have an unclear bit of translation here, and in my role as the reviewer, I must conjecture (based on the view that follows) that Intouch was just superbly pissed at Korn.
 To that end, and as an alternate to the scene’s present reality, the actors’ Nine and Earth as Korn and Intouch replace Dean and Pharm in the room now, to begin a conversation of forgiveness to each other.

-The acting by this quad of young male actors, Fluke, Ohm, Nine, and Earth here is especially moving, imbuing all four of their characters with a sense of reality, and sadness, albeit with the beginnings of forgiveness.
+The acting by this quad of young male actors, Fluke, Ohm, Nine, and Earth here is especially moving, imbuing all four of their characters with a sense of real sadness, albeit with the beginnings of forgiveness.
 (The editor cuts back and forth between the two couples in the same posed positions a few times, showing the unity of resolve.)

 We’re given a break now.

 When significant conflict like this comes to an end, there can be those who choose for their time in this world to come to an end as well.
 After being blessed with some redemption, Grandpa lies on his deathbed.
-Family gathers around his bed, including Dean, who, at this point, appears to be more Korn than Dean.
+The family gathers around his bed, including Dean, who, at this point, appears to be more Korn than Dean.
 Pharm, his mom, and brother Phoom enter the room in time to hear Grandpa make a single request of both couples present.
 He asks Dean/Korn to take care of Pharm/Intouch, which Dean acknowledges that he will indeed.
 The mood is somber, but totally unlike the emotional hysteria from the previous scene.
 All actors involved do their roles well and with dignity as that of a grieving family.

 In a compelling dream sequence between Dean and Pharm, complete with an actual red thread tied between the two of them, we watch the character Dean, walking away from the bed, holding up a pair of scissors, cutting the thread, and severing the “link” between him and Pharm.
 Fluke is in his emotional Pharm character, but Ohm manages to portray Dean with the absolute coldest look and heartless eyes, we’ve seen the character express, along with the dead-flat monotone delivery of lines telling Pharm that they only loved each other because of the red thread and that they’re both free now.

-Here the dream serves as plot device pushing the nagging thought, “Do we truly love each other?” which forces its way into Fluke’s thoughts, fostering doubt as if Pharm had not evolved more self-confidence in previous episodes.
+Here the dream serves as a plot device pushing the nagging thought, “Do we truly love each other?” which forces its way into Fluke’s thoughts, fostering doubt as if Pharm had not evolved more self-confidence in previous episodes.
 It’s a valid point.
 Both characters Dean and Pharm are driven relentlessly throughout their childhood into adulthood by memories that didn’t belong to them.
 Did the driving power behind these memories that drew them together all those years ever hint they could be damaging?
 No.

 Regarding the subject of reincarnation, you won’t find very many published “rules.”
 Maybe situations like this are one of the reasons there aren’t.
 Are those reincarnated made up of two disparate entities, the past, and present, as they were at times in UWMA?
 Or are they a combined unit?
 Is each supposed to be aware of the other?
 What if the dreams and goals of the two entities differ radically?
 Or is reincarnation so enveloping that the newly-born entity is pre-destined so as to not develop their own wants and desires?
-The series chooses wisely not to get deep into these philosophical questions and leaves the question of love by itself, and if it exists between Dean and Pharm.
+The series chooses wisely not to go into these philosophical questions and leaves the question of love by itself, and if it exists between Dean and Pharm.

 Life appears to return to normal.
 We get to see an oft-repeated view of Pharm, in a somber mood, bringing freshly prepared goodies to his chums, Manaow, and Team.
 There’s the obligatory scene of Dean meeting Pharm after class and going home.
 In Pharm’s condo, the staging of the couple sitting on the floor leaning against the bed is telling.
 Compared to before, here they are widely separated, as if they’re merely acquaintances.
 The shot of Pharm’s hand hesitantly reaching for Dean’s, and then standing fast reveals all.
 At this point, they go without even talking to each other for literally minutes, other than the occasional look at each other, finally ending the period with a slow and tentative kiss.
 It’s the perfect setup for Fluke’s character Pharm to state: “I think…..”, a large inhale, “We should stay apart for a while.”
 Talking about it now as the plot is easy, but on my first, second, et al. viewing, when I saw the look on the face of Ohm’s Dean, I lost it, so soon after the scene in the condo.
 Ohm is a treasure here, and tearful exchange between the two actors seems entirely real.

 After the break, we’re shown a banner “3 months later.”
 Really?
 I don’t think it would take nearly that long to realize whether or not you truly love someone, but it is what it is.
 We’re shown life as it is now for Pharm, similar to the pre-Dean times.
 On the other side, we’re primarily shown the same thing for Dean’s life as it was, pre-Pharm.
-There’s also a brief interaction between the two lovers when Pharm and Dean see each at a swimming competition.
+There’s also a brief interaction between the two lovers when Pharm and Dean see each other at a swimming competition.

 But, there are some other new events.
 Manaow’s film won the competition!
-Remember that?
-Me neither. 😊 Then we see Pharm in the classroom, and his gray-haired classmate Dej, played by Best Vittawin Veeravidhayanant, inquires about him and Dean’s relationship.
+Remember that? 😊 Then we see Pharm in the classroom, and his gray-haired classmate Dej, played by Best Vittawin Veeravidhayanant, inquires about him and Dean’s relationship.
 Surprisingly, after a short reminiscence, Pharm tells Dej that they never actually broke up and leaves it at that.
 Within seconds, Pharm is in a text conversation with Dean.
 Just as quickly, it just so happens, that Dej also has a note for Pharm from someone who loves Pharm’s desserts.
 Pharm looks at the note; it’s in Dean’s handwriting.
 The subs here don’t reveal what it says, but it got Fluke’s tear-factory for Pharm going again.
-I captured the image, scanned it and asked Google.
+I captured the image, scanned it, and asked Google.
 The note says, “Never forget.”

 Oh lordy!
-Do I get a sense of the ol’ proverbial ball a-rollin’?
+Do I get a sense of the ol’ proverbial ball rolling?
 I am not laughing or poking fun.
 I’m just excited, seriously!
 C’mon you two!!
 Enough dilly-dallying!
 There’s been enough hurt already!

 Before we get Dean and Pharm back together, we also spend a little time with Win and Team.
 Win is teaching Team how to order a drink correctly for Win.
 It’s cute, and the two actors are obviously comfortable with each other.
 Hopefully, we’ll see much more of them when more of the original book’s sections are produced for TV.

-As we progress through this, the “finale” episode of UWMA, we’re treated to scenes that are effectively ‘catching up’ on all of the other plot-lines that have been running throughout the series with a ‘current status.’
+As we progress through this, the “finale” episode of UWMA, we’re treated to scenes that are effectively ‘catching up’ on all of the other plotlines that have been running throughout the series with a ‘current status.’
 However, through most of them, there is a ‘touch’ or minor reference to Dean and Pharm, showing an ever-increasing amount of communication between the two of them.
 I’m not minimizing the other plots, quite the contrary.
 It’s not that I don’t appreciate the previous week’s “Special Episode,” I love interviews with actors outside the character they play.
-However, I would have instead had P’New and crew spend more time on giving us a more complete finish or even continuation of the secondary plot-lines.
+However, I would have instead had P’New and crew spend more time on giving us a more complete finish or even continuation of the secondary plots.
 What about having more with Manaow and her new boyfriend?
 What about Mom’s and Phoom’s visit?
 What about more detail on Win and Team?

 The series runners proceeded with the show as they saw fit.
 Again, is what it is, but I’m still grateful for it.
 After the break, the scene opens and we’re present in Pharm’s bedroom.
 Pharm is asleep, and he hears the voices of Earth’s and Nine’s characters, Intouch and Korn.
 This is distinctly different from the “dreams” he’s experienced, as here he’s forced to sit up in bed before being shown what he is to see.
 The characters of Intouch and Korn are having a discussion on what Korn refers to as “nonsense” – not much change there, eh?
 With Pharm watching them, Intouch, with a single turn of his head and a single “Thank you” with a smile directed at Pharm, is telling Pharm that ‘we have each other, you and your Dean have each other.
 We’re happy.
 You be happy and get on with your life.’